 PRO TIP: Interested in digging deeper into the history of San Sebastian?
 Join a professional guide and see the exact sites you want to on a San Sebastian Private Historic & Cultural Walking Tour!

 Hike Mount Urgull for the best views of the city

 The old fort is just part of your journey up Mount Urgull.
-You can see the tree-covered hill from other parts of the city, as it sits at the end of the bay.
+You can see the tree-covered hill from other parts of San Sebastian, as it sits at the end of the bay.
 The hill provides endless hiking trails and dense foliage, but the real treat is found at the top.

 The path to the top isn’t the easiest trek.
 Some areas are paved while others are barely cleared of foliage.

 When you get to the top, you can look out over the city and all the places that you visited during your one-day San Sebastian itinerary.
 You’ve gotten to explore most of the main attractions, but hopefully, you’ll come again and really take the time to immerse yourself in the culture, beaches, and pintxos.

 If you’ve made good time, it may still be earlier enough to head back down into Donostia.

 For those that like the nightlife, head to the beachside area, where you’ll find throngs of tourists crowding into the bars.
 If you want something a little more relaxed, stay in the city centre and find a quiet café for a well-deserved nightcap.

 PRO TIP: Want some company on your hike?
 Join in on the small-group Urgull Hill Hiking & Sightseeing Tour and experience some of the best views in San Sebastian with some new friends!

 Where to stay: The best hotels for 24 hours in San Sebastian